 Vibraslap & Claves

 The traditional vibraslap was a horse jawbone with delicate rattling teeth.
-With the durable modern replacement, you strike the ball at one end with your palm causing the bar, and then the rattles at the opposite end in a bell-shaped wooden resonator, to viabrate.
+With the durable modern replacement, you strike the ball at one end with your palm causing the bar, and then the rattles at the opposite end in a bell-shaped wooden resonator, to vibrate.
 While very few people recognize a vibraslap, they have heard it on scads of songs, such as All Along The Watchtower (Jimi Hendrix), Alligator (Grateful Dead), Eyes Without A Face (Billy Idol), Fame (David Bowie), Green Tambourine (The Lemon Pipers), Hawaii Five-O them song (The Ventures), I Don't Know (Paul McCartney), Kokomo (The Beach Boys), Suit & Tie (Justin Timberlake), The Fresh Prince of Bel-Air theme song, Velvet Green (Jethro Tull), and more.

 Claves originated in Africa and then were brought to the Caribbean and Latin America during the colonial era.
 The two cylindrical sticks are struck together to produce a sharp, penetrating sound.
 The clave rhythm that is so central to several Cuban dance forms originated in the 1850s.